LaMaisonOrchard/CodeGen/README.md

 } !END
 ```

-When there is a hierarch of data blocks you can specify that you want a list of the leaf data blocks ..
+When there is a hierarchy of data blocks you can specify that you want a list of the leaf data blocks ..
 in the hiierarchy.

 ```